-- An applicant or an applicant's representative should submit a request for a reasonable accommodation to the Manager of the Leasing and Occupancy Department and not to a Hearing Panel. - b) A Tenant or Tenant's representative shall give a request for a reasonable accommodation to their Property Manager and not to a Hearing Panel. - c) MPHA will process the request and if necessary, investigate or obtain additional information.
-Within 30 days after receipt of the request, MPHA will inform the applicant or Tenant of a denial, approval, or the need for ongoing investigation. - d) If MPHA denies the request, MPHA will offer the grievance procedure in compliance with the Requirement for Admission for applicants and the Tenant Grievance Procedures for Tenants.
+An applicant or an applicant's representative should submit a request for a reasonable accommodation to the Manager of the Leasing, Occupancy and Compliance Department and not to a Hearing Panel.

+- A. A Tenant or Tenant's representative shall give a request for a reasonable accommodation to their Property Manager and not to a Hearing Panel. - B. MPHA will process the request and if necessary, investigate or obtain additional information. - C. Within 30 days after receipt of the request, MPHA will inform the applicant or Tenant of a denial, approval, or the need for ongoing investigation. - D. If MPHA denies the request, MPHA will offer the grievance procedure in compliance with the Requirement for Admission for applicants and the Tenant Grievance Procedures for Tenants.